Maritime Museum Of San Diego Hosts Popular 4th Of July Social Distancing Dinner Plus Nighttime Cruise To Watch Bayfront Fireworks

 The observation deck of the Museum’s historic 1898 steam ferryboat Berkeley offers guests a spectacular view of the fireworks over San Diego Bay.
-A buffet dinner will be provided on the upper deck interior of the 1898 Victorian-era steam ferryboat Berkeley, and guests may choose from two sittings: 5:00 p.m. to 6:30 p.m.
-Guests may check–in for dinner anytime between 5:00 p.m. to 8:30 p.m.
+The holiday dinner will be provided on the upper deck interior of the 1898 Victorian-era steam ferryboat Berkeley, with one seating to enjoy your meal from 7:00 p.m. to 8:30 p.m.
+Guests may check–in for dinner anytime between 5:00 p.m. and 7:30 p.m.
 Fireworks begin at 9:00 p.m.
-Prices for dinner tickets are $45 for adults and $20 for children 12 and under.
-Kids 5 and under are free.
-Reservations for the dinner can be made online or by calling 619.234.9153 ext.
-102.
+Prices for dinner tickets are $50.00 for adults and $25.00 or children 12 and under.
+Dinner reservations are required in advance.
+Reservation tickets available here.

-- Guests can also join a bay front cruise on one of the Museum’s smaller historic engine powered vessels with boarding at 7:30 for 8:00 p.m. to 9:30 p.m. for just $35 and enjoy the fireworks from the water for just $40.00 per person.
+Guests can also join a Bayfront cruise on one of the Museum’s smaller historic engine powered vessels with boarding at 7:30 for 8:00 p.m. to 9:30 p.m. chance to view fireworks from the water for just $40.00 per person.
 Passengers board at Maritime Museum of San Diego.
-Beverages not available.
-Reservations can be made online or by calling 619.234.9153 ext.
-111.
+Beverages not available aboard.
+Reservation tickets available here.

-For guests purchasing general admission tickets the day of July 4, several ships plus the mooring platform located directly behind the Berkeley will be open to view the fireworks show.
+For guests purchasing general admission tickets the day of Sunday, July 4, several ships plus the mooring platform located directly behind the Berkeley will be open to view the fireworks show.
+However, capacity is limited.

-Maritime Museum of San Diego is located at 1492 N. Harbor Drive, San Diego, CA 92101-3309 (between Grape and Ash St.) and encompasses a collection of 10 historic vessels including the world’s oldest active sailing ship, Star of India.
+Maritime Museum of San Diego is located at 1492 N. Harbor Drive, San Diego, CA 92101-3309 (between Grape and Ash St.) and encompasses a collection of several historic vessels including the world’s oldest active sailing ship, Star of India.
 Parking is metered for a maximum of 3 hours.
 Alternative parking options or rideshare services may be helpful on this holiday weekend.
 Click here for, Parking & Public Transportation information.